 In January 2023, the Company's Board of Directors approved, and management implemented a new portfolio prioritization and capital allocation strategy.
-The resulting changes include pausing investment in CNTY-103 for glioblastoma as well as a discovery program in hematologic malignancies.
-The Company will focus on CNTY-101 and will accelerate key programs, including one follow-on candidate for lymphoma, CNTY-102, and CNTY-107 for Nectin-4+ solid tumors.
-In addition, the Company will continue its partnered programs with Bristol Myers Squibb.
+The resulting changes included pausing investment in CNTY-103 for glioblastoma as well as a discovery program in hematologic malignancies.
+The Company has shifted focus to CNTY-101 and will accelerate key programs, including one follow-on candidate for lymphoma, CNTY-102, and CNTY-107 for Nectin-4+ solid tumors.
+In addition, the Company continues its partnered programs with Bristol Myers Squibb.
 The restructuring plan resulted in a reduction in the Company's workforce of approximately 25%.
-In addition, lab operations in Seattle and Hamilton, Ontario were closed and research activities were consolidated in Philadelphia.
+In connection with the restructuring plan, lab operations in Seattle and Hamilton, Ontario were closed and research activities were consolidated in Philadelphia.